Step 3: Initializing and Loading the SDK

 Initializing and Loading the SDK

 To initialize the SDK, create a ULConfiguration object.
-This will store basic settings, the apikey, and the UP-code which will be given to each partner by an UpLift Representitive.
+This will store basic settings, the api key, and the up-code which will be given to each partner by an UpLift Representative.

 Uplift manages all partner configuration and offerings through unique partner IDs that are called up-codes.
-Partners are provided two up-codes, one for development ending in -95 and one for production, ending in -5.
-Please perform all development on the -95 up-code and only use the -5 up-code for production.
+Partners are provided two up-codes, one for development and one for production.
+It is crucial to diligently use the correct up code for each respective stage, whether it is development or production.

 val apikey = "your api key goes here"